How to keep fit for free via YouTube, Instagram, apps etc

 - Running Heroes.
 MSE Laura F: "If the puny carrot of longer life and better health isn't enough to get you running, the free Running Heroes app (available on iOS and Android) will bribe you fit with discounts."

 You link it to your exercise tracking app of choice, such as Fitbit or Strava, and sign up to challenges.
 Completing them earns you 'coins', which can be redeemed against discounts.
-At the time of writing, these include 20% off Adidas online, a free Grüum razor and an A4 photobook for £5 (norm £29).
+At the time of writing, these include 40% off a case of 12 Virgin Wines and 20% off Pact Coffee.

 - Zombies, Run!
 MSE Petar's recommended running app is actually more of a game.
 It pitches you as one of the few survivors of a zombie epidemic, who is a runner en route to one of humanity's last remaining outposts, and whose help is needed to gather supplies, rescue survivors and defend homes.

-- Kinderama – 10-minute exercise classes, Monday-Friday 10am.
+- Kinderama – 10-minute exercise classes.
 MSE Jo recommends Kinderama, which usually does fun activity classes in creches and pre-schools in the Republic of Ireland.
-But with those being shut, founder Stef McSherry has instead been doing free 10-minute exercise classes for kids every weekday on the Kinderama Instagram.
-You can catch up on previous classes on both Instagram and Facebook.
+While those were shut last year, founder Stef McSherry instead offered free 10-minute exercise classes for kids online.
+You can catch up on previous classes on Facebook.

-- Kate Rowe-Ham – kid-friendly workouts, Monday-Friday 6.20am and 7.20am.
+- Kate Rowe-Ham – kid-friendly workouts.
 Personal trainer Kate Rowe-Ham is another favourite of MSE Jo's.
-She streams free live home workouts every weekday on Instagram that are mainly aimed at adults, but crucially also include children (Kate's own are in her videos).
+She streams free live home workouts on Instagram that are mainly aimed at adults, but crucially also include children (Kate's own are in her videos).
 Some of them involve weights, but if you don't have them there are plenty that just involve using your own body weight – or your child's.
 You can catch up on previous workouts on Instagram and on Kate's YouTube channel.